RGB-OS/rgb-webln-sdk/README.md

-# RGBlN Provider API Documentation
+# RGB Web lN Provider API Documentation

 ---

-# rgbln.enable()
+# rgbwebln.enable()

-To begin interacting with RGBlN APIs you'll first need to enable the provider.
-Calling `rgbln.enable()` will prompt the user for permission to use the wallet capabilities of the browser.
+To begin interacting with rgbwebln APIs you'll first need to enable the provider.
+Calling `rgbwebln.enable()` will prompt the user for permission to use the wallet capabilities of the browser.
 After that you are free to call any of the other API methods.

 #### Method